erikthorselius/docker-logstash/README.md

 # docker-logstash
 Logstash 1.5.0-RC3 with added gemfiles.
+Observe that a local Gemfile.
+It is https://github.com/RallySoftware/logstash-output-sqs added manually, have a look in the Gemfile.

 ## Build and run
 ```